ui/stamps-api-docs/source/inventory_api.rst

 A. Request
 ----------

-You can add or update a product variant in the store inventory by calling the API with these parameters
+You can update the out of stock status of a product variant in the store inventory by calling the API with these parameters

 Header
 ______